 Dog ear infection (External Otitis) is fairly common in Cocker Spaniels.
-If you'd like to learn more about your dogs ear problems, common causes and symptoms, and how to clean your Cocker's ears to ensure they stay healthy and infection free, read on.
+Read on to learn about specific ear problems in dogs: their common causes and symptoms, and how you can help to keep your Cocker Spaniel's ears healthy and infection free.

 I'm often asked, 'What's causing my dog's ear problems?

 Well...in a nutshell...it's the design of their droopy ears - the trade mark of this lovely breed - and because they hang low over the entrance to the ear canal the air can't circulate properly.

 And to make matters worse, there's often excess hair growing just inside the ear, as well as on the outside, both of which go to foster a warm, damp environment - an ideal breeding ground for bacteria!

 are many other causes of infection in Cocker Spaniel ears, but most of them may be avoided simply by ensuring good hygiene, knowing what symptoms to look for and regular checks.